Ampol: Ampol (1936–1995)

-The Australian Motorists Petrol Company, simply known as Ampol, was incorporated by Sir William Gaston Walkley in 1936 in New South Wales.
+The Australian Motorists Petrol Company, simply known as AMPOL, was incorporated by William Walkley in 1936 in New South Wales.
 This was in response to Australians' concerns about perceived inequitable petrol pricing, and allegations of transfer pricing by foreign oil companies to limit their tax liabilities in Australia.

 Walkley, along with William O'Callaghan and George Hutchison, approached the NRMA and offered to help it form a company to market petrol.
 Whilst deciding not to officially sponsor an oil company, members of the NRMA's board sought investors.
 In early 1936, an advertisement was printed in the NRMA's periodical publicising the float of Ampol.
 The first delivery of oil was received at White Bay in December 1937 and, by 1939, Walkley had joined the board of Ampol as managing director.

 During World War II, Walkley served on the Oil Advisory Committee and the board of Pool Petroleum Pty Ltd, both of which supervised the distribution of petrol.
 This brought him into contact with Sir George Wales, who owned Alba Petroleum, which had a small market in South Australia and Tasmania.
 In 1945, Ampol purchased Alba Petroleum in an amicable takeover.

 The company listed on the Australian Securities Exchange in 1948, and in 1949, it changed its name to Ampol Petroleum Ltd. The name change was largely to distinguish the company from minerals explorer Ampolex.

 The first Ampol-owned service station opened in Military Road, Mosman, Sydney in 1952 with the help of Caltex.
 Within the following six years, 600 new Ampol service stations were opened.
 During 1959, Ampol expanded by opening a grease plant at Balmain, Sydney and commenced manufacturing tyres and tubes in Somerton, an outer suburb of Melbourne.

 In 1965, Ampol's Lytton Oil Refinery in Brisbane came on stream.
 Pioneer International purchased a 20% stake in Ampol in 1979.
 From 1980 until 1984, Ampol owned a 66% shareholding in Brisbane television station TVQ.

 In 1982, Ampol purchased the marketing and refining assets of Total Australia and changed its name to Ampol Limited.
 In 1988, Ampol was fully taken over by Pioneer International and delisted from the ASX the following year.
 The following year, Ampol purchased Solo, the largest independent retailer and distributor in Australia at that time.